setiseta/docker-librenms/README.md

 - 2016/09/28: update to Ubuntu 16.04 (phusion baseiamge 0.9.19)
 - 2016/09/28: change to php 7 & nginx
 - 2016/09/28: fixes graphs on overview pages.
+- 2017/09/02: ldap authentication support; use mariadb as backend database server

 ---
 Version